afreyunm/website/sites/walnut-creek-crossing.md

 source-url="https://www.kansasmemory.org/item/229053"
 %}
 ## Allison and Boothe
-Allison and Boothe became quite famous amoungst travelers for running such  sucessful post; Walnut Creek specialized in wolf killing and fur trading, and became a hub of activity as a post office and army fort were added.
+Allison and Boothe became quite famous amoungst travelers for running such a sucessful post; Walnut Creek specialized in wolf killing and fur trading, and became a hub of activity when a post office and army fort were added.

 >“Mr. Wm.
 Allison and Booth, known as famed prairie men, have determined to make a settlement at Walnut Creek on the Santa Fe road.” [^2].

 Allison is said to have had only one arm [^7], which raises questions on whether he was born that way or overcame remedial surgery.
 Allison and Boothe had the lofty idea of interacting and selling items to Native Americans.
-The Kiowas called the creek “Tsodalhente-da pa” or “Armless mans creek” for Allison. [^5]
+This lead to some Native Americans dubbing the creek “Tsodalhente-da pa” or “Armless mans creek” for Allison. [^5]

 ## Conflict

+>“This settlement will be another stopping point on the route to New Mexico, and will make, in a little while, the road less dangerous, by lessening the distance between civilized points and affording those in danger or want an opportunity to obtain relief.”[^2].

 The Santa Fe trail was a harrowing journey, and wagon travelers were left open to attack by Native Americans and theives.
 The Walnut Creek Crossing brought both a sense of security as well as a pointed target.
-This was the gamble that the travelers along the trail took, that they would survive the rough journey.

->“This settlement will be another stopping point on the route to New Mexico, and will make, in a little while, the road less dangerous, by lessening the distance between civilized points and affording those in danger or want an opportunity to obtain relief.”[^2].
-During these harrowing years, the Santa Fe trail was rife with tensions between cultural groups and conflicts were often reflected in the history of the site.
+Travelrs often gambled with their lives along the trail, hoping to survive the rough journey.
+During the harrowing years that the trail was populat, it was rife with tensions between cultural groups and conflicts were often reflected in the history of the site.

 In 1973 human remains were uncovered at Walnut Creek.
 Archaeologists concluded that 140 individuals were massacred by Kiowas warriors.
-Of the unfortunate travelers, one boy of fourteen, Robert McGee survived the attack and spent the rest of his life showing off his scalped head in sideshows. [^2]
+Of the unfortunate travelers, one boy of fourteen named Robert McGee survived the attack and spent the rest of his life showing off his scalped head in sideshows. [^2]

 {% include figure.html
   class="img-center"